zenwalk/feralfilehosting/Feral Wiki/SSH/XShell - SSH - Private Keys - SSH tunnels/readme.md

 #### Authentication using a public/private key and Username

+**Important note:** Please see last two sections of this FAQ for creating and managing keyfiles with XShell.

 XShell can also manage your private keys for your sessions with a built in SSH key manager.

 **Important note:** XShell uses the OpenSSH keyfile format.
 You will have to export your Putty PPK format keys using Puttygen to the OpenSSH format to use with XShell. please see the [Public Key Authentication for password-less login](https://www.feralhosting.com/faq/view?question=13) FAQ for how to do this.
 It is quite easy to do.